OpenSees/OpenSeesDocumentation/source/developer/build.rst

    3. Finally please note you will get a segmentation fault if you run with a different python exe than the one you build with.
 Look in output of **cmake ..** for the python library used.

+   4. The **conan install .. --build missing** step may fail.
+This is due to fact that the **hdf5** and **tcl** packages used to build OpenSees both rely on **zlib** and the hdf5 group are more apt to update their package to the lastest zlib package than the tcl group.
+This sometimes results in the **conan** step failing.
+There is a fix, but it requires you do edit a file in the **tcl** package!

+      In your home directory there is a **.conan** folder and in that folder there are some more folders.
+You need to edit the file **conanfile.py** in the folder **$HOME/.conan/data/tcl/8.6.10/_/_/export**.
+Change line **51** to use the same zlib as the hdf5 package, currently zlib 1.2.13, i.e. self.requires("zlib/1.2.13").
+Now go back to OpenSees/build folder and try again.